Positive Indexing

 - Asymmetrical handle geometry, correlating with your natural grasp, alleviates many issues.

-- These handles minimize: stress & pressure points ... in the bone structure, tissues of the wrist & hand.
+- These handles minimize stress & peak pressure in the musculoskeletal structures, of the hand & wrist.

-- DBx-Handles provide geometrical facets (grip areas) for individual finger segments & the thumb.
+- DBx-Handles provide geometrical facets (grip areas) for individual finger segments, joints & the thumb.

 - DBx-Handle geometry is optimized to leverage the stronger base & mid-finger segments for power transfer.